Notification: cut costs with software solutions

 With EIKONA Notification you announce the delivery or collection of a consignment - as if by itself via e-mail, SMS or automatic voice call.

-• Fully automatic notification by telephone
+• Fully automatic telephone notification

 • Uninterrupted transport

-• Free schedule coordination
+• Free appointment coordination

 • Sale of additional services

-• All-digital order management
+• Fully digital order management

 Conclusion